 The Turks and Caicos is renowned for miles of exquisite barrier reefs, walls, clear waters and abundant wildlife.
 Many of the dive sites accessed off Providenciales are located in protected areas, mainly in the Princess Alexandra National Park, Northwest Point Marine National Park, and the West Caicos Marine National Park.

 Providenciales has the advantage of being within access to over 70 miles (112km) of barrier reefs and walls.
-Because of this, there’s a huge variety of life and corals in the dive sites.
+Because of this, there’s a huge variety of marine life and corals at the dive sites.